SmrutiDongare/Amazon-Clone/README.md

 # Amazon-Clone

-This Amazon Clone is Build Using HTML &amp; CSS.
+This Amazon Clone is Build Using HTML & CSS.